Alujjdnd/Ngrok-LAN/README.md

 - Add meta description for CurseForge and ModMenu information

 # License
-This mod is available under the GNU AGPL-3.0 license.
+This mod is available under the MIT license.